ESCOMP/CISM-wrapper/doc/source/running-and-modifying.rst

      run a dynamic ice sheet model.

    - Runs with a Gregorian calendar (i.e., with leap years): CISM does not currently support a Gregorian calendar, so these runs need to use SGLC.
-This includes daa assimilation and CAM specified dynamics runs.
+This includes data assimilation and CAM specified dynamics runs.

    - Other cases where you don't want to include CISM because of the extra complexity this